Early Career Framework

 In year one, mentors will:

-• Undertake weekly interactions with their ECT as per the content of the handbook.
+• Undertake weekly interactions with a year one ECT and fortnightly interactions with a year two ECT as per the content of the handbook.
 A mutually convenient time between the ECT and mentor should be selected where mentors can support the contextualisation of online learning and seminar content.
 This will be in the form of meeting time and lesson drop-ins.
 This should be calendared to give both ECTs and mentors sufficient time to be prepared and get the most out of their session.
 Each session will follow the instructional coaching model which both ECTs and mentors receive training on in their Induction conferences.
 This form of high-impact feedback not only identifies strengths and areas of development, but also provides a space to undertake deliberate practice linked to areas of development and immediately modify practice.
 The stages of the feedback model are:

 • Access Brightspace to: